 Matthew and Luke each describe Jesus’ birth, especially that Jesus was born to a virgin named Mary in Bethlehem in fulfillment of prophecy.
 Luke’s account emphasizes events before the birth of Jesus and centers on Mary, while Matthew’s mostly covers those after the birth and centers on Joseph.

 Both accounts state that Jesus was born to Joseph and Mary; his betrothed, in Bethlehem, and both support the doctrine of the virgin birth of Jesus; according to which Jesus was miraculously conceived by the Holy Spirit in Mary’s womb when she was still a virgin.
 At the same time, there is evidence, at least in the Lukan Acts of the Apostles; that Jesus was thought to have had, like many figures in antiquity; dual paternity, since there it is stated he descended from the seed or loins of David.
-By taking him as his own, Joseph will give him the necessary Davidic descent.
+Joseph will give him the necessary Davidic descent by taking him as his own.

 Jesus: Genealogy and Nativity in Matthew’s Gospel